dwave-training/foundations-for-quantum-programming/Numpy_Package/README.md

 - The total number of locations to visit is $n = 5$.

-- The distance, in kilometers, between the places is represented as a graph, where each node $p_i$ corresponds to the location of place $i$, and each edge represents the distance between two places.
+- The distance, in kilometers, between locations is represented as a graph, where each node $p_i$ corresponds to the location of place $i$, and each edge represents the distance between two places.

 ## Exercise